-- Protecting Community: Ongoing campaign to educate and prevent sex discrimination, harassment and violence. - Resident director and resident assistant training in August.
+- Resident director and resident assistant training in August.
 Includes discussion of fire safety, reporting crimes, responding to incidents, safety and security awareness. - Annual Campus Security Authority training.
 Required training for all CSAs to be completed each year.
 Covers Clery compliance awareness and proper crime reporting. - Sexual Assault Prevention program.
-Online program designed to educate students and combat sexual assaults.
-AlcoholEdu.
+Online program designed to educate students and combat sexual assaults. - AlcoholEdu.
 An interactive online program incorporates the latest evidence-based prevention methods to create a highly engaging user experience, inspiring students to reflect on and consider changing their drinking habits. - Security training by Center for Global Connections.
 Required for all international CGC trip participants. - Information provided on travel safety and best practices when traveling outside the US. - September is National Campus Safety Awareness Month.
 Displays and information for being safe at college. - Other training is provided by the department of safety and security upon request.